DeepLabCut/DeepLabCut/examples/README.md

 ## Demo DeepLabCut training and analysis on Colaboratory (in the cloud):

 - Alternatively, you can use Google [Colaboratory](https://colab.research.google.com) to demo running the training and analysis of new videos, i.e. the parts that need a GPU!
+Here is a demo of us using it: https://www.youtube.com/watch?v=j13aXxysI2E

   - Warning: Colab updates their CUDA/TensorFlow likely faster than we can keep up, so this may not work at all future points in time (and, as a reminder, this whole package is released with a [LICENSE](/LICENSE) that implies no Liability and no Warranty).